sforrester23/SQL/README.md

 DELETE FROM table_name
 WHERE column_name_for_basis_of_data_delete = condition_on_which_row_to_delete; %this condition should define the data point that needs to be deleted.
 This will delete the WHOLE ROWS that fit the condition prescribed on columns.
 ```

+### Using NULL and NOT null

+You can add the phrase "NOT NULL" to the end of column names when setting up a table to make the column not empty by default.

+### Setting up a primary key when setting up a table

+Use the phrase "IDENTITY PRIMARY KEY" when setting up a table to select the primary key for that table.
+If you do not do this, one will be assigned automatically.
+If you do not do this you will not be able to change it after the table is made.